salesfire/tech-tests/backend/README.md

 # Event & Segment API

 Welcome! 👋🏻 You’re about to embark on a technical assessment that reflects the real-world challenges our engineering team tackles every day.
-This tech test should take you **about 1–2 hours** to complete.
+This tech test should take you **about 60 minutes** to complete.

-In this exercise, you’ll work with **PHP 8.x** and **Laravel**, using **Eloquent** for your data layer, **PHPUnit** for automated tests, and (optional) **Docker Compose** to containerize your service.
+In this exercise, you’ll work with **PHP 8.x** and **Laravel**, using **Eloquent** for your data layer and **PHPUnit** for automated tests.
 Good luck—and enjoy the process!

 ## 🎯 Background & Context